-The KRRC design-build contractor, Kiewit, will comply with all applicable requirements and implement best management practices to prevent, contain, or control any fire associated with construction.
+The Renewal Corporation's design-build contractor, Kiewit, will comply with all applicable requirements and implement best management practices to prevent, contain, or control any fire associated with construction.
+Kiewit is responsible for providing FERC a real-time report for any fires caused as a result of the Proposed Action during dam decommissioning and removal.
 Kiewit has never caused a wildfire as a result of one of their construction projects and has a long track record of avoiding and mitigating against wildfires on large construction projects in the fire-prone regions similar to the analysis area.
 No wildfires were caused by their recent California and western North America construction projects, which include the reconstruction of the Oroville and Folsom dam spillways in the high-fire risk California Sierra foothills.
 Kiewit successfully mitigated against on-going wildfires and fire risks in remote and rugged terrain on Kwalsa and Upper Stave hydropower construction project in British Columbia.

 Kiewit is an industry leader in safety statistics and always employs best practices for their projects.
 They have Crisis Management and Fire Prevention Plans for each their projects.
 They refine and adapt site- and conditions-specific fire prevention methods as needed.
-They routinely have safety meetings and equipment July 2020 33 checks.
+They routinely have safety meetings and equipment checks.
 Kiewit practices a fire watch on construction sites, and, for the Kwalsa and Upper Stave project, even conducted a 24/7 watch patrol to monitor conditions associated with the on-going wildfires.

 The Kiewit personnel roles and responsibilities pertaining to near-term fire management for the Proposed Action are shown in Table 5-1.
-The Kiewit Project Manager is in charge of overall fire management, which includes the review and modification of the FMP.

-Kiewit has a trained Safety Manager already assigned to the Proposed Action, and he will serve as the firespecific Safety Officer (see Section 5.1.3), who will be the primary Kiewit contact and fire manager on-site during construction.
+Kiewit has a trained Safety Manager already assigned to the Proposed Action, and he will serve as the fire-specific Safety Officer (see Section 5.1.3), who will be the primary Kiewit contact and fire manager on-site during construction.
 Kiewit will also have a construction manager to assist the Safety Officer with ensuring the execution of the FMP.
+The Kiewit Project Manager, in coordination with the Safety Officer, is in charge of overall fire management.